All Episodes

 Coming up next, our final news roundup and information overload hour.

-All right, news roundup information overload hour on this Friday.
+All right, news roundup, information overload hour on this Friday.

-Uh, we had a pretty spectacular moment.
+We had a pretty spectacular moment.

-We didn't spend enough time on yesterday, but that was the debate Wednesday night on the Area 51 conspiracy theory channel of Rachel Maddow and uh Elizabeth Warren is part of this debate.
+We didn't spend enough time on yesterday, but that was the debate Wednesday night on the Area 51 conspiracy theory channel of Rachel Maddow.

-You got to pass the bill to find out what's in the bill.
+And I didn't think we'd ever get worse than Nancy Pelosi, you got to pass the bill to find out what's in the bill.

 I'm like, okay, wow.

-You get to keep your doctor, you get to keep your plan, and you get to save money.
+And then, of course, we got Obamacare and that was sold to us as, well, you get to keep your doctor, you get to keep your plan, and you get to save money.

-Well, that didn't work out because millions of Americans lost their doctors, lost their plans, and everybody is paying more money on average, over 174% more in money.
+Well, that didn't work out because millions of Americans lost their doctors, lost their plans, and everybody is paying more money on average over 174% more in money.

 No, that didn't happen.

-Now we doubled and now we're tripling it.
+Now we doubled it.

-Um, so it was pretty spectacular.
+So it was pretty spectacular.

-And remember one other fact 37% of American counties only have one option for health care.
+And remember one other fact, 37% of American counties only have one option for health care under the Obama exchanges.

 They got one choice and one choice only.